Argyll and Sutherland Highlanders: New Armies

 The 10th (Service) Battalion landed at Boulogne-sur Mer as part of the 27th Brigade in the 9th (Scottish) Division in May 1915 for service on the Western Front.

 The 11th (Service) Battalion landed at Boulogne-sur-Mer as part of the 45th Brigade in the 15th (Scottish) Division in July 1915 for service on the Western Front.

 The 12th (Service) Battalion landed at Boulogne-sur-Mer as part of the 77th Brigade in the 26th Division in September 1915 but moved to Salonika in November 1915.

 The 14th (Service) Battalion landed at Le Havre as part of the 120th Brigade in the 40th Division in June 1916 for service on the Western Front.

 Irish War of Independence

 During the Irish War of Independence, the 2nd Battalion of the Argyll and Sutherland Highlanders was sent to be stationed in Claremorris, County Mayo in 1919.
 Though the battalion's time in Ireland was mostly uneventful, soldiers from the regiment were involved in the death of Captain Patrick "Paddy" Boland, the officer commanding of the Crossard Company, East Mayo Brigade of the Irish Republican Army (IRA).
 On 27 May 1921, the Argyll and Sutherland Highlanders shot and killed Boland while he was allegedly attempting to escape near his home in Aghamore; Boland's body was reportedly severely mutilated after his death.

+Interwar Years

+By 1931, the 2nd Battalion of the Argyll and Sutherland Highlanders was stationed in Hong Kong and was initially involved in quelling anti Japanese riots.

+In 1932, the Argyll and Sutherland Highlanders was deployed to Shanghai, specifically as part of the Shanghai Volunteer Corps.
+They were involved in the defense of the International Settlement during the January 28 Incident, a conflict between China and Japan.
+The Regiment was stationed in the British sector and helped defend the northern boundary of the International Settlement.

+The Regiment was transferred to Waziristan, then known as India's North West Frontier from 1935 to 1938 as part of efforts to maintain control in the region.
+This deployment was part of a larger British military presence aimed at quelling tribal unrest and maintaining security in the area, which was known for its mountainous terrain and challenging conditions.
+The regiment was particulary stationed at the Gharion Camp with the Bannu Brigade fighting in the Shan Plain against the Fakir of Ipi.